adrienharnay/ssr-starter-pack/README.md

 };
 ```

-And here is the server version.
-It renders a synchronous component, and pushes its name to an array received in parameter.
-This parameter is [implicitly passed as staticContext](https://reacttraining.com/react-router/web/guides/server-rendering) by React-router to routes.
+The server version renders a component synchronously, and stores its name in an array received in parameter.
+This parameter is [implicitly passed](https://reacttraining.com/react-router/web/guides/server-rendering) by React-router to each route component.

-#### How do we use those?
+#### How do we use them?

-The goal is to have a file (well, two actually) with the list of every route of our app (one for the client version, and one for the server version).
+The goal is to have a file (well, two actually) with the list of every route of our app.

 [AsyncBundles.js](./client/src/entry/js/components/AsyncBundles.js)